 By Chris Watson

-Then we have the draft.
+Then we have the NFL Draft, which begins in late April a soul crushing 81 days after the Super Bowl..
 I am not sure when this process became more beauty pagent than business conference but it seems to mollify fans for a moment or two.
-Plus the Browns have the distinction of being Number One…in something.
+Plus the Cleveland Browns have the distinction of being Number One…in something.
 It also seems that the drafted players like it.
 After all they get a nifty new team hat along with their contract.
 It is like selling a house.
 Which is more important?
 The check or the pen with the realtor’s name on it?

 We know what these activities are really about.
 They are about diverting football fans from reentering the world as we know it.
-They don’t work and no one really buys that they are a vital part of football.
-They are mere red herrings in keeping fans from getting back to the activities they put off since August.
+These highly staged activities don’t work.
+In fact, they are like almost anything in athletics: the more overanalyzed the event the less impact on the actual actual sport.
+These bits of NFL Kabuki theater are mere red herrings…anemic assists to keep fans from getting back to the activities they put off since August.
 And, like Fat Tuesday, no single Paczki or steak dinner on a Friday will sustain us through the 40 days of Lent.
 When in a time of fast one has to simply suck it up.